25 Simple Running Motivation Tips To Get You Moving

 22. Keep a Training Log or Journal

-A great way to stay motivated to run is to write your runs down.
-Track your runs and workouts in a training schedule or training journal.
 I love to plan my runs in advance in my planner and then I track them as I complete them.
 This really helps with motivation and accountability.

 Here is my favorite workout journal.
 It’s cute and offers awesome running inspiration!